Amazon-Whole Foods Merger Results In Excellent Buying Opportunities

 We got a good price and were able to get some shares under $50 and we think the bearish effect of Amazon acquiring Whole Foods is still going to be a couple of years out.
 That will give these other retail and grocery companies a chance to make significant changes on their own and it will give them a few more years to generate steady cash, which is what Target has done for a long time.

-We believe that all of these retail names are attractively priced after Friday's sell off.
+We believe that all of these retail names are attractively priced after Friday's sell-off.
 Amazon acquiring Whole Foods may not even have any type of profound effect on the market for many years to come.
 Even then, stores like Wal-Mart and Target could move to launch competing "in house delivery" products.
 Companies like Costco already offer free shipping.
 Just because Amazon now owns Whole Foods doesn't mean that we're going to see some seismic shift in the retail landscape.
-If you are looking to bargain hunt, we don't think any of these companies are a terrible idea for purchase here although we would focus on names like Sprouts and Costco and measure our allocation to names like Wal-Mart and Target.
+If you are looking to bargain-hunt, we don't think any of these companies are a terrible idea for purchase here, although we would focus on names like Sprouts and Costco and measure our allocation to names like Wal-Mart and Target.

 On Monday morning these stores will open their doors and do business the same way they did last week.
 Except their stocks will all be trading at a discount.
 We're buyers into this fear.

-Disclosure: I am/we are long KR COST TGT.
+Disclosure: I am/we are long KR, COST, TGT.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.